2014 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

 The 2014 nickel production shows a combined circulation mintage exceeding 1.2 billion coins across two facilities.
-Philadelphia struck 632,520,000 pieces, while Denver produced 570,720,000 nickels for general commerce.
+Philadelphia struck 632,520,000 pieces, while Denver produced 570,720,000 nickels for general commerce — together representing approximately 52.5% Philadelphia and 47.5% Denver of total output.

-San Francisco’s role remained limited to collector products, with 1,190,369 proof specimens struck for numismatic purposes.
-This controlled mintage represents less than 0.1% of total production, maintaining the traditional distinction between circulation strikes and specially prepared collector coins.
+San Francisco’s role was limited exclusively to collector products, with 1,190,369 proof specimens struck.
+That proof mintage represents less than 0.1% of total 2014 nickel production, maintaining the traditional separation between commerce coins and specially prepared collector issues.

 Also Read: Jefferson Nickel Value (1938-Present)